Raspberry PI Zero Pinout

 External labels (from GPIO2 to GPIO27) refer to Broadcom (BCM) naming convention.
 This is the most used one when programming with Python libraries.

 SPI (Serial Peripheral Interface) is another protocol for RPI with devices in master-slave communication.
 You can use it for short distances communications.
-Data is synchronised using a clock (SCLK at GPIO11) from the master (RPi) and the data is sent from the Pi to our SPI component using the MOSI (Master Out Slave In) pin.
+Data is synchronized using a clock (SCLK at GPIO11) from the master (RPi) and the data is sent from the Pi to our SPI component using the MOSI (Master Out Slave In) pin.
 If the component needs to reply to our Pi, then it will send data back using the MISO (Master In Slave Out) pin.

-Difference with WH
+Difference with Raspberry PI Zero WH Pinout

 Consider that Raspberry Pi Zero and Zero W have an unpopulated pin area.
 This means that you must solder pins element (usually inside Pi Zero kit or sold alone).
 Raspberry Pi Zero WH, on the other hand, has GPIO pins already present like all other models.
+All pinout remains as above explained.

 Enjoy!

-Check hardware prices with following links:
+Check hardware prices with the following links: